OSUrobotics/wheelchair-automation/README.md

 Package Descriptions
 ---------------------

 wheelchair_description: URDF and launch files for wheelchair initial bringup.
+Bash files for full simulation bringup.

 wheelchair_navigation: AMCL and Navigation parameters for the wheelchair.

 wheelchair_bringup: Nothing ATM

 wheelchair_mapping: Basic gmapping launch file and where maps should be saved.

+wheelchair_diagnostics: Files for wheelchair debug and diagnostics

+wheelchair_follower:

+wheelchair_gui: Framework for a GUI

+wheelchair_mapping: Launch file for gmapping with wheelchair

+wheelchair_power: Nothing ATM

+wheelchair_simulation: Launch files for spawning a wheelchair into Gazebo

 Useful launch files
 ---------------------